DanieleBizzarri/DNAm_metabolomics_scores/README.md

 ## Contact
 For any questions or issues, please contact Daniele Bizzarri at d.bizzarri@lumc.nl or Erik van den Akker at e.b.van_den_akker@lumc.nl.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to use, modify, and distribute this code for non-commercial purposes only.